Home

 Bible Study Online

-So when Jacob's mom, the one who had stood by him for his whole entire life, turns to him and say: "Now, my son, listen carefully and do what I tell you."
-I just can't see how he could refuse, even with him knowing, that what she was planning -- was completely wrong.
-And look at the love that she had for her son, for she was willing endure the wrath of God -- for her son's sake: "My son, let the curse fall on me.
+So when Jacob's mother (the one who had stood by him for his entire life) turns to him and says, "Now, my son, listen carefully and do what I tell you."
+Honestly, I can't see how he could refuse her, even with Jacob knowing that what she was planning was utterly wrong.
+And it's also here that we have another indication of the love that she had for her son, for she was willing to endure the wrath of God on his behalf: "My son, let the curse fall on me.
 Just do what I say; go and get them for me."
+And you know, that statement from within itself speaks volumes.

 Bible Study Online

-What would we do, if we were in the place of Rebekah?
-With me being a guy, I cannot honestly say; that I would not find myself feeling pressured, when it came to finally seeing my son; being able to get some type of confirmation that he too, will be great someday.
-These are the types of traps and snares that we are lured into when it comes to our daily lives.
+Nonetheless, what would you do if you were in Rebekah's place?
+As a parent myself, I cannot honestly say that I would not feel pressured when it came to finally seeing my son (who has been discouraged for most of his life) receive some official confirmation that he, too, will be great someday.
+Understand that these are the types of emotional traps and snares that we are easily lured into when it comes to the ones that we hold so true and near from within our hearts and minds.

-We become so blinded by our emotions, feelings and fears, that we allow ourselves to be led so far into the wrong direction, because of theme.
-And after we have traveled a great distance, and we finally look up, we tend to ask ourselves: "What happened, how did I get in this situation?"
-This is where we blame everybody else, instead of accepting the reality -- that we did it to ourselves.
+We know that we can easily become so blinded by our emotions, feelings, and fears, so much so that we would allow ourselves to be led so far in the wrong direction when it comes to them.
+And it's not until after we have traveled a great distance, and we finally take the time to look up to see just how far we've traveled, we tend to ask ourselves: "What happened?
+How did I arrive at this point?
+How did I get into this situation?"
+And it's also at this time that we tend to blame everybody else instead of accepting the harsh reality that we did it to ourselves.

 In the next Bible Study Online Article: